kafecho/ee-data-meetup-slides/slides.md

 # What if I don't use DBT?

-- SQL Mesh, Google dataform
+- ELT pipelines: SQL Mesh, Google dataform
 - TDD is a **practice**, try to apply it with your stack
 - Supported in many languages (Python, Scala)
 - Supported in many frameworks (Spark)